Arnold Laver

 Arnold Laver was a British timber merchant based in Sheffield, United Kingdom.
-Founded by Arnold Laver in 1920, the company has 16 timber depots across the UK, employing over 750 people.
+At its height, the company was one of the largest timber merchants trading in the UK, operating 15 timber depots across the UK and employed almost 700 people.

 History

-Arnold Laver with his brother James (known as Jim) started the business using a hand cart, they made customers pay in advance, bought the wood then delivered it.
+The business was founded in 1920 by Arnold Laver, a veteran of the First World War.
+Together with his brother James (known as Jim) and using a hand cart, Laver's initial business model involved customers paying in advance for the wood, which was then purchased and delivered to their premises.
 In its first year, Laver made enough money to buy a horse, named Charlie, to help with the deliveries.

-In 1925 Arnold Laver began negotiations to purchase a much larger site on Bramall Lane and in 1927 the new Olympic Sawmills opened.
-This site was the Company's head office in later years, with the main depot moving to the old goods-yard off Queens road, as the firm expanded.
+In 1925, Arnold Laver began negotiations to purchase a much larger site on Bramall Lane; two years later, the new Olympic Sawmills opened.
+This site became the company's head office in later years, with the main depot moving to the old goods-yard off Queens road as the firm expanded.

 The saw mill on Bramall Lane/Shoreham Street has been redeveloped as Arnold Laver's new head office and Anchor Point, a residential complex, which has been built above the offices on the site of the old offices and saw mill.
 The site is next door to Sheffield United's ground and their hotel development, the company being the club's primary sponsor from 1985 until 1995.
 The company also redeveloped its site on Queens Road in 2002 and it is now occupied by a B&Q superstore.
 The Olympic sawmill and trade outlet moved to a new site at Mosborough.

-The company now supplies timber and timber based products to a wide range of customers and sectors, including many of the largest civil engineers, the Ministry of Defence, shop-fitters and supplied 50% of all the timber and sheet materials used in building the 2012 Summer Olympics venues.
+The company supplied timber and timber based products to a wide range of customers and sectors, including many of the largest civil engineers, the Ministry of Defence, shop-fitters and supplied 50 percent of all the timber and sheet materials used in building the 2012 Summer Olympics venues.
+A large proportion of its timber was sourced from Eastern Europe.